coding-to-music/coding-to-music.github.io/docs/source/Dengvaxia-2016-Sonofi-Phillipines-Denge-Fever-Deaths-and-Halt-of-Use.rst

 .. figure:: assets/President_Aquino_at_the_launching_of_dengue_vaccine_school-based_immunization_in_Region_III.jpg
   :width: 80 %

-  :alt:  President Benigno Aquino III at the launching of the dengue vaccine school-based immunization program.
+  President Benigno Aquino III at the launching of the dengue vaccine school-based immunization program.

 President Benigno Aquino III at the launching of the dengue vaccine school-based immunization program.